cbaeucsd/CSE15L-Lab-Reports/index.md

 <details open>
   <summary><h2 id="Header1">Installing VSCode</h2></summary>

-Visual Studio Code is a code editing program that with an integrated terminal, which will allow us to seamlessly write code and upload it to a remote server.
+Visual Studio Code is a code editing program with an integrated terminal, which will allow us to seamlessly write code and upload it to a remote server.
   <br/>
 Visual Studio Code supports Windows, macOS, and Linux.
   <br/>